 - 400 grams dried pasta, gluten-free if necessary

-- 1/4 - 1/2 cup fresh basil, parsley or herbs of your choice
+- ¼ - ½ cup fresh basil, or parsley or herbs of your choice

 - Preheat oven to 350°F.

 - Heat an ovenproof skillet on stove top.
-When hot, add a high-heat tolerant oil like grapeseed to the skillet.
+When hot, add a high-heat tolerant oil like avocado oil or grapeseed to the skillet.

-- Rinse chicken thighs and pat dry.
-Mix flour, salt and pepper in a bowl and dredge chicken pieces.
+- Pat the chicken thighs dry with a paper towel.
+Mix flour, salt and pepper in a bowl and dredge the chicken pieces in it.

 - When the oil in the pan is rippling, carefully add the chicken, skin side down.
 Shake the pan gently to prevent sticking.

-- Brown on one side for 5-6 minutes, turn and brown on the other.
-Remove from skillet and set aside.
+- Brown on one side for 5-6 minutes, then turn and brown on the other.
+Remove from the skillet and set aside.

-- Meanwhile, slice onions very thinly and mince garlic.
-Slice lemon and measure lemon juice and chicken stock.
+- Meanwhile, slice the onions very thinly and mince the garlic.
+Slice a lemon and measure the lemon juice and the chicken stock.

 - Bake for 20 minutes.
 Uncover and bake 15 minutes more.

-- Meanwhile, heat water for pasta.
-Cook pasta according to package directions.
+- Meanwhile, heat a large pot of generously salted water.
+Once it boils, cook the pasta according to package directions.
 Drain, toss with butter and fresh herbs.
-Mound in center of plate, place 2 thighs on top and spoon the lemon garlic sauce over all.
+Mound the pasta in center of a plate or shallow bowl, place one or two thighs on top and spoon the lemon garlic sauce over all.
 Garnish with more fresh herbs and serve.

 Like this recipe?
 Pin it or share it!